barty-s/women-who-skateboard-vigo/README.md

 #### Home page

-As the user lands on the website homepage they will see the nav-bar with the logo in the top left, which is a link to the home page, and in the top right, the links to Home, Gallery and Join-Us pages.
+As the user lands on the website home page they will see the nav-bar with the logo in the top left, which is a link to the home page, and in the top right, the links to the Home, Gallery and Join-Us pages.
 Scrolling down the user will see the hero image and immediately after this, information about the group is presented.
-After this section the user finds useful information about the time, date and location of the next meet-up where they can click a button that will navigate them to the Join-Us page.
+After this section the user finds useful information about the time, date and location of the next meet-up, where they can click a button that will navigate them to the Join-Us page.

 #### Gallery page

 The user will see the same nav-bar as on all pages of the site.
 Scrolling down they can see a gallery of images from previous meet-ups.
-Immediately after this there is a button linking to the Join-Us page, as on the Home page, so that user can easily navigate to the form where they can sign up for the next meet-up.
+Immediately after this there is a button linking to the Join-Us page, as on the Home page, so that the user can easily navigate to the form where they can sign up for the next meet-up.

 #### Join-Us page

-This is the most interactive page:
+This is the most interactive page, all fields require valid data to be able to submit the form:

 - If the user clicks on the 'Sign me up!' button, a warning will appear, informing the user to input a valid first name.